All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Doctors and therapists will also use the AUDIT test to determine how severe your addiction is and what type of treatment you will need in order to recover.
+Doctors and therapists will also use the Alcohol Use Disorders Identification Test (AUDIT) to determine how severe your addiction is and what type of treatment you will need in order to recover.

 The AUDIT test consists of 10 questions, all around your addiction and habits.

 If you identify with eight or more of the above questions, then your addiction is severe and you need to attend an alcohol rehab centre in order to recover.

 These are just two of the many different psychiatric assessments that can be used to diagnose addiction, with others including the CAGE Questionnaire and the Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5) Criteria.